Last updated

 multi-apps-1

-Sub-account access can be set during the invitation process or adjusted later, providing flexibility and control over user access within the hierarchy.
+Sub-account access can be configured during the invitation process or modified later for individual users, offering flexibility and precise control over user access across the hierarchy.

 Switch to sub-accounts

-When users get access to sub-accounts through sub-accounts toggle, the accounts where they are allowed, will not appear on the user's access token (JWT) or the users state. i.e, to implement an account swither in this case, will require calculating behind the scenes which accounts the user should have access to, via APIs.
+• When users are granted access to sub-accounts, the accounts where they are allowed, will not appear on the user's access token (JWT) or the users state. i.e, to implement an account swither in this case, will require calculating behind the scenes which accounts the user should have access to, via APIs.

 Sub-account access settings